SAP/openui5-docs/docs/Legacy_jQuery.sap_Replacement_a075ed8.md

  New: ```
 // Shallow
 //
-// No actual replacement for shallow copies available!
+// No actual replacement for shallow copies available, see the note below for more info.
-// For shallow copies you may use Object.assign(), but please consider that Object.assign()
-// only copies enumerable and own properties and is unable to copy properties on the prototype
-// and non-enumerable properties.

 // Deep
+merge({}, sContent);
 ```

  > Note: